blended-zio/blended-zio-site/content/_index.md

 Even though it is my intent to complete the migration, paid projects might take precedence.

+Refer to the individual modules to get more information about the module, its functions within _Blended 3_ and the migration status.

 ### Heritage

 This project is based on [Blended](https://github.com/woq-blended/blended), an integration framework implemented on top of Scala 2.13, Akka, Akka Http and Akka Streams.
 It is currently in it's 3rd productive generation.